Should the high-speed rail flywheel energy storage device be used

 - High-speed rail energy storage capacitor

-- Flywheel energy storage array for urban rail transit
+- Flywheel energy storage urban rail

 - How to remove the rotor shaft of the flywheel energy storage device